verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 ##### Option 4

-Where the command is natively supported, you could create a shortcut in `System Settings` → `Keyboard` → `Keyboard Shortcuts` → `App Shortcutd` → `+`.
+Where the command is natively supported, you could create a shortcut in `System Settings` → `Keyboard` → `Keyboard Shortcuts` → `App Shortcut` → `+`.
 Create a new shortcut for `All Applications` called `Paste and Match Style`.
 It will propagate to any application that has that option in its menus.

 Note: Some applications are not compliant with this menu title convention, even Apple ones.
 For example, Xcode (currently 14.3.1) is weird.
 It has menu `Edit` → `Paste` with unique titles: `Paste`, `Paste Special` and `Paste and Preserve Formatting`.
 If you use an app like that you will need to check how it is called in the menu and create another shortcut.